-Imali Bandara (she/her/hers) is a senior associate in The Raben Group’s Issue Campaigns and Movements practice, where she brings experience in public policy, human rights, and social and economic justice philanthropy to support clients.
+Imali Bandara (she/her/hers) is a director in The Raben Group’s Issue Campaigns and Movements practice, where she brings experience in public policy, human rights, and social and economic justice philanthropy to support clients.
 She is deeply committed to amplifying the hard work of nonprofit and community organizations to gain public support.

 Prior to joining Raben, Imali spent five years as part of the International Human Rights Program at Wellspring Philanthropic Fund.
 As a program associate, Imali developed expertise in a range of human rights issues, co-managing and providing strategic input on multi-million-dollar grant-making portfolios focused on business and human rights, the protection of human rights defenders and activists, and disability rights.
 At Wellspring, Imali also co-chaired the Young Professionals Working Group, where she supported the onboarding of junior level programmatic staff, and sat on the Racial Justice Advocacy Group, which developed an internal diversity, equity, and inclusion strategy, and built out racial justice outcomes and priorities for the fund’s grant-making programs.